 Fresenius's score of 69 is higher than 82% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Fresenius reported total carbon emissions of approximately 4,199,000,000 kg CO2e, with Scope 1 emissions at about 351,000,000 kg CO2e, Scope 2 emissions (market-based) at approximately 165,000,000 kg CO2e, and Scope 3 emissions reaching about 3,683,000,000 kg CO2e.
-The previous year, 2023, saw total emissions of about 4,222,000,000 kg CO2e, with Scope 1 at approximately 344,000,000 kg CO2e and Scope 2 (market-based) at around 215,000,000 kg CO2e.
+In 2024, Fresenius reported total carbon emissions of approximately 4,199,000,000 kg CO2e, with Scope 1 emissions at about 351,000,000 kg CO2e, Scope 2 emissions at approximately 165,000,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 3,683,000,000 kg CO2e.
+This represents a slight decrease from 2023, where total emissions were about 4,222,000,000 kg CO2e.
 Fresenius has set ambitious climate commitments, aiming for climate neutrality by 2040.
 The company plans to reduce its absolute Scope 1 and Scope 2 emissions by 50% by 2030, using 2020 as the baseline year.
-Additionally, Fresenius Medical Care, a subsidiary, is targeting near-zero emissions for Scope 1 and 2 by 2025, with a 30% reduction in Scope 2 emissions from the 2020 baseline by 2030.
-These commitments reflect Fresenius's proactive approach to addressing climate change, aligning with industry standards and expectations for sustainability.
-The emissions data and reduction targets are sourced from Fresenius SE & Co.
-KGaA, the parent company, ensuring a comprehensive view of the organisation's environmental impact and initiatives.
+Additionally, Fresenius Medical Care, a subsidiary, is targeting near-zero emissions for Scope 1 and 2 by 2025, with a 30% reduction in Scope 2 emissions from the same baseline by 2030.
+The emissions data is sourced from Fresenius SE & Co.
+KGaA, and the company has disclosed emissions across all relevant scopes, demonstrating transparency in its climate reporting.
+These initiatives align with industry standards and reflect a commitment to sustainable practices in the healthcare sector.

 Access structured emissions data, company-specific emission factors, and source documents